chef-boneyard/chef-rfc/new/rfc-process.md

 authority on a per-subsystem or per-RFC basis.
 2. The **Editors** manage the Chef RFC repository and assist with the RFC workflow.
 They are not responsible for managing the content of RFCs, only formatting and procedure.
+To volunteer as an editor please create a pull request against this document that adds your name to the list.
+The existing editors will vote on the request, with the Decider retaining veto power.
 The current editors are:
    * Noah Kantrowitz <noah@coderanger.net>
 3. The **Author(s)** submit RFCs and shepherd them through the process with the assistance of the editors.
 Unless otherwise specified, the author(s) of an RFC